JUMP No. 1

 JUMP No. 1 is the first studio album by Hey!
 Say!
 JUMP, released on July 7, 2010, under the label J Storm.

 Information

 JUMP No. 1 was released in both limited edition version and a regular edition.
 The limited edition included a 40-page premium booklet while the Regular Edition included 28-page special booklet.
 The album contains 17 songs including their previous 5 singles.
+However, the second track "Boken Rider" from the third single will not be included in this album.

-Hikaru Yaotome both composed and wrote the song titled "Ai☆Sukuriimu" (アイ☆スクリーム).
+Hikaru Yaotome both composed and wrote the song titled "Ai☆Sukuriimu" (アイ☆スクリーム; I☆Scream).
 Kota Yabu, Yuya Takaki, Ryosuke Yamada, Yuto Nakajima, and Yuri Chinen participated in writing lyrics for the new songs.
 Daiki Arioka arranged one of the songs that Yuya Takaki wrote: "Time".
 Kei Inoo and Keito Okamoto participated in the studio session for the new songs as musical performers.
 The lyrics for the song titled "Thank you (Bokutachi kara kimi e)" (Thank You ～僕たちから君へ～, lit.
 "Thank you: From us to you") were written by Hey!
 Say!
 JUMP.